Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 **Programming**

 It's heaven.
-You can fork dependencies easily, install any version of a library.
+You can fork dependencies easily, install any version of a library thanks to Gentoo Overlays.
 And you can use [Portage with Crossdev for easy cross-compilation](2023-11-08-go-with-portage-and-crossdev).

+You can install the latest version of your toolchain (Go, Rust, GCC, ...) without worrying if it's the latest version.
+Everything is checked at installation time, so you know everything is working.

 **Web browsing**

 Yes.

-**MIDI and stuff**
+**MIDI and Audio**

 The documentation is a quite short.
 Just don't forget the MIDI driver inside the kernel and ALSA.
 It works quite well and I was able to use Musescore with my MIDI piano (Kawai ES920).

-**OpenRC**
+I've installed Pipewire and has no issues.
+I could "re-wire" using [Helvum](https://gitlab.freedesktop.org/pipewire/helvum), a GUI for PipeWire.

+**The init system: OpenRC**

 It's fast, it's easy to add our own service.
 Example with the `iwd`: